Generation of off-critical zeros for hypercubic Epstein zeta-functions: Conclusion

 \section{Conclusion}

-The basic definition of the hypercubic Epstein zeta-function (\ref{zetad}) requires an integer value of the spatial dimensionality $d$.
+The basic definition of the hypercubic Epstein zeta-function (\ref{zetad}) requires an integer value of the spatial dimension $d$.
 The analytic continuation of the lattice sum to the whole complex $s$-plane (\ref{zetadbest}) is well defined also for non-integer values of $d$.
 This extension was used to obtain numerically the closed or semi-open curves $\rho_y(d)$ of critical zeros (on the critical line), see figures \ref{alldpol} and \ref{larged3}.
 Each curve involves a finite number of left/right critical edge points $\rho^*=(d^*/2,\rho_y(d^*))$, defined by an infinite tangent ${\rm d}\rho_y/{\rm d}d\vert_{\rho^*}$.
-Coordinate data in table \ref{table} indicate that the dimension of edge critical points is in general non-integer.
-As was shown in \S\ref{Sec5}, the function $\rho_y(d)$ is a singular function of the dimension deviation $d-d^*>0$ $(d^*-d>0)$ for the left (right) edge points.
-Changing the sign of the dimension deviation to $d-d^*<0$ $(d^*-d<0)$ for the left (right) edge points, these edge points give rise to two conjugate tails of off-critical zeros (off the critical line) with continuously varying dimension $d$, in formal analogy with critical phenomena for many-body statistical systems (\S\ref{Sec6}).
+The coordinate data in Tab. \ref{table} indicate that the dimension of edge critical points is in general non-integer.
+As was shown in section \ref{Sec5}, the function $\rho_y(d)$ is a singular function of the dimension deviation $d-d^*>0$ $(d^*-d>0)$ for the left (right) edge points.
+Changing the sign of the dimension deviation to $d-d^*<0$ $(d^*-d<0)$ for the left (right) edge points, these edge points give rise to two conjugate tails of off-critical zeros (off the critical line) with continuously varying dimension $d$, in formal analogy with critical phenomena for many-body statistical systems (section \ref{Sec6}).
 Various versions of the generation mechanism are presented.
-Figure \ref{chvost1} documents the generation of left and right tails of off-critical zeros from the left edge point 1a $(d^*\simeq 0.217)$, the dimension along the tails goes down to $0$ at the $d\to 0$ off-critical zeros $(\pm 2,4\pi/\ln 2)$.
-The corresponding log-log plots of numerical data for $\Delta\rho_x(d) = \rho_x(d)-\frac{d^*}{2}$ and $\Delta\rho_y(d) = \rho_y(d)-\rho_y(d^*)$ in the case of the right tail, presented in figure \ref{crit}, are in perfect agreement with the analytic prediction (\ref{edge1a}) valid for small dimension deviations $d^*-d$.
-The generation of the off-critical tails from the right edge point 2b, with dimension along tails going up to infinity, is pictured in figure \ref{zeroschvosty}.
-The interpolation of off-critical zeros between the right edge point 3b and the left edge point 3e, both edge points lying on the same curve, is presented in figure \ref{hodinypop}.
-Figure \ref{horslza} concerns an interpolation of off-critical zeros between the right edge point 3d and the left edge point 4a, the edge points lying on different curves of critical zeros.
-For every $d>d^*_c\simeq 9.246$, there exists a pair of conjugate off-critical zeros on the real axis, having their origin in the right edge point 1b, see figure \ref{ep1b}.
-As $d\to\infty$, the two zeros tend very quickly to the boundaries $0$ and $d$ of the critical strip; the asymptotic behaviour of $\rho_x\to 0$ is given in equation (\ref{rhoasym}), for its numerical verification see the inset of figure \ref{ep1b}.
+Fig. \ref{chvost1} documents the generation of the left and right tails of off-critical zeros from the left edge point 1a $(d^*\approx 0.217)$, the dimension along the tails goes down to $0$ at the off-critical zeros $(\pm 2,4\pi/\ln 2)$.
+The corresponding log-log plots of numerical data for $\Delta\rho_x(d) = \rho_x(d)-\frac{d^*}{2}$ and $\Delta\rho_y(d) = \rho_y(d)-\rho_y(d^*)$ in the case of the right tail, presented in Fig. \ref{crit}, are in perfect agreement with the analytic prediction (\ref{edge1a}) valid for small dimension deviations $d^*-d$.
+The generation of the off-critical tails from the right edge point 2b, with dimension along tails going up to infinity, is pictured in Fig. \ref{zeroschvosty}.
+The interpolation of off-critical zeros between the right edge point 3b and the left edge point 3e, both edge points lying on the same curve of critical zeros, is presented in Fig. \ref{hodinypop}.
+Fig. \ref{horslza} concerns an interpolation of off-critical zeros between the right edge point 3d and the left edge point 4a, the edge points lying on different curves of critical zeros.
+For every $d>d^*_c\approx 9.246$, there exists a pair of conjugate off-critical zeros on the real axis, having their origin in the right edge point 1b, see Fig. \ref{ep1b}.
+As $d\to\infty$, the two zeros tend very quickly to the boundaries $0$ and $d$ of the critical strip.